-- Heartburn – The majority of fast food can be greasy, which can trigger heartburn, a backflow of food particles and acid from the stomach into the esophagus.
+- Heartburn.
+Traditional fast food is processed and greasy, which can trigger heartburn, a backflow of food particles and acid from the stomach into the esophagus.
 Say hello to a very uncomfortable – and likely sleepless – night.

 Sleep friendly fast food options

 Believe it or not, there are fast food options that aren’t all that bad for you.
 Many fast food restaurants offer healthier options – you just have to know what they are and to ask for them.
-We’ve made you a little cheat sheet of things you can do to tweak your order to make it healthier and more sleep friendly.
+We’ve made you a cheat sheet of things you can do to tweak your order and make it healthier and more sleep friendly.
+Delish, right?

-- Avocado – If you’re some place that offers avocado, substitute that for mayonnaise.
-Avocado is not only tasty but nutrient rich, less fat than mayo and promotes sleep.
+- Avocado.
+If you’re some place that offers avocado, substitute that for mayonnaise.
+Avocado is not only tasty but nutrient-rich and less fatty than mayo.
+Hello good night’s sleep.

-- Grilled, not fried – If there is a grilled chicken option, choose that over the fried chicken.
+- Grilled, not fried.
+If there’s a grilled option, choose that over the fried version.
 Less grease, less calories, less chance of an upset stomach.

-- Mild, not hot – If you’re ordering something with a kick to it, make sure it’s a small one.
+- Mild, not hot.
+If you’re ordering something with a kick to it, make sure it’s a small one – especially if it’s an evening order.
 Spicy foods can cause indigestion and heartburn, which can be downright uncomfortable.

 - Egg whites.
 When talking about breakfast on the go, choose an egg white wrap with veggies over a cheesy bacon croissant.
 Still yummy and a great way to start your day.

 By making these few simple changes to your meal when ordering, not only are you cutting calories but you’re improving your ability to fall and stay a sleep.
 Can’t get a better combo than that, right?

 Rest well & wake up ready to go!